Egyptian language: Late Egyptian

 Late Egyptian was spoken for about 650 years, beginning around 1350 BC, during the New Kingdom of Egypt.
 Late Egyptian succeeded but did not fully supplant Middle Egyptian as a literary language, and was also the language of the New Kingdom administration.

 Texts written wholly in Late Egyptian date to the Twentieth Dynasty of Egypt and later.
 Late Egyptian is represented by a large body of religious and secular literature, comprising such examples as the Story of Wenamun, the love poems of the Chester–Beatty I papyrus, and the Instruction of Any.
 Instructions became a popular literary genre of the New Kingdom, which took the form of advice on proper behavior.
 Late Egyptian was also the language of New Kingdom administration.

 Late Egyptian is not completely distinct from Middle Egyptian, as many "classicisms" appear in historical and literary documents of this phase.
+Some scholars use the term "Medio-Late Egyptian" to describe an early form of Late Egyptian featuring many Middle Egyptian forms and syntactic elements and retaining a generally Middle Egyptian orthography, as used in e.g. the Boundary Stelae of Akhenaten and the Tale of the Doomed Prince.
 However, the difference between Middle and Late Egyptian is greater than the difference between Middle and Old Egyptian.
 Originally a synthetic language, Egyptian by the Late Egyptian phase had become an analytic language.
 The relationship between Middle Egyptian and Late Egyptian has been described as being similar to that between Latin and Italian.